1. How Canada fenced itself in: a short history of the privacy fence

 For decades, residential pressure-treated lumber was preserved with chromated copper arsenate (CCA) — an arsenic-based preservative so effective that a buried fence post could shrug off ground contact for on the order of 30 years.
 At the end of 2003, following health reviews by Canada’s Pest Management Regulatory Agency and the U.S. EPA, CCA was phased out of residential lumber.
 The replacement preservatives (ACQ and copper azole) are safer around people — and measurably less durable in wet ground contact.

 Now line up the dates.
 The 1980s–1990s fence boom hit its CCA-era end-of-life around 2010 — and homeowners felt a first national wave of leaning fences.
 Every fence built or repaired after 2003 carries the shorter clock, which means the failure wave is no longer a wave at all: it is a permanent, rolling condition.
 Industry estimates suggest roughly half of Canadian homes with a wooden fence have at least one compromised post right now.
-Our own repair data supports the mechanics of that estimate: when we arrive at a fence, we repair an average of 3.2 posts per visit — post failure is almost never a single-post event, because every post on that fence line was cut from the same lumber generation and buried in the same soil on the same day.
+Our own repair data supports the mechanics of that estimate: when we arrive at a fence, we repair an average of 3.2 posts per project — post failure is almost never a single-post event, because every post on that fence line was cut from the same lumber generation and buried in the same soil on the same day.

 3. The grey-fence illusion: how sound fences get condemned